 With most taxes, you have the right to dispute the liability in Tax Court prior to paying the taxes.
 This is not the case with the TFRP.
 Once the IRS assesses the penalty, you must first pay a portion of the assessment and then sue the IRS in federal court for a refund.

 This type of litigation can be very costly and time-consuming, which is why it’s crucial to have an experienced representative in your corner.
 If the IRS is proposing to assess the Trust Fund Recovery Penalty against you, contact Goldin Peiser & Peiser immediately to discuss your options.
 You may be eligible to settle the liability through an Offer in Compromise, depending on the facts and circumstances.
 Once the IRS proposes an assessment, you generally only have 60 days to appeal.

-For more information about the Trust Fund Recovery Penalty or our IRS Services, please call 214-635-2498 or contact Sidney Goldin, CPA, Rick Lahr, CPA, Naveid Jahansouz, Esq. or Robin Forsythe, Esq. by filling out the form below.
+For more information about the Trust Fund Recovery Penalty or our IRS Services, please call 214-635-2498 or contact Sidney Goldin, CPA, Rick Lahr, CPA, or Naveid Jahansouz, Esq. by filling out the form below.